2nd Division (South Vietnam): 1975

 The final PAVN assault on Tam Ky began on 24 March.
 Sappers breached the perimeter and by midmorning were in the center of the city, blowing up the power plant.
-Artillery fire was intense all along Ihe line and by noon tanks and infantry broke through an RF battalion and the 3rd Battalion, 5th Regiment.
-That afternoon the city was lost and General Trưởng ordered General Nhut to pull his forces out of Tam Ky and assemble them for the defense of Chu Lai.
+Artillery fire was intense all along the line and by noon tanks and infantry broke through an RF battalion and the 3rd Battalion, 5th Regiment.
+That afternoon the city was lost and Trưởng ordered Nhut to pull his forces out of Tam Ky and assemble them for the defense of Chu Lai.
 By this time, however.
-General Nhut no longer had enough control of the situation or of his units to comply fully with these orders.
+Nhut no longer had enough control of the situation or of his units to comply fully with these orders.
 He managed to get the headquarters and one battalion of the 4th Regiment, plus some scattered fragments of other 4th Regiment units moving toward Chu Lai that evening.
 Two battalions of the 5th Regiment, scattered in the assault, also were assembling for the march south.
 Units on the northwest perimeter including the dispersed 12th Ranger Group and the staff of the division deputy commander were forced to withdraw north toward Quang Nam, making it to Firebase Baldy just inside the Quang Nam boundary on Highway 1.
-General Trưởng also ordered the evacuation of all forces in Quang Ngai Province; they were also to assemble for the defense of Chu Lai.
+Trưởng also ordered the evacuation of all forces in Quang Ngai Province; they were also to assemble for the defense of Chu Lai.
 The feasibility of this task was strained by PAVN sappers who blew an important bridge on Highway 1 between Quang Ngai and Chu Lai.

-On 25 March General Trưởng ordered the division to move to Da Nang to join the defense of the city replacing the Marine Division which was to be withdrawn to the Saigon area.
+On 25 March Trưởng ordered the division to move to Da Nang to join the defense of the city replacing the Marine Division which was to be withdrawn to the Saigon area.
 The sealift from Chu Lai would begin after dark on 25 March on Landing ship tanks (LSTs) en route from Saigon.
 Boats committed to the withdrawal of forces in Thua Thien Province would also assist at Chu Lai.
 While the shipping converged on Chu Lai, the battered 6th Regiment, was fighting its way toward Chu Lai from Quang Ngai.
 The Quang Ngai Province chief and his staff, unable to break through the PAVN units on the road to Chu Lai, went by boat to Re Island, 20 mi offshore from Chu Lai.
 As an embattled column of soldiers and refugees struggled north on Highway 1 north of Quang Ngai, dead and wounded littered the road.
 Once the sealift from Chu Lai began, panic took over as soldiers fought for places on the first boats.
 Sufficient order was restored, however, to move about 7,000 soldiers up to Da Nang.
 The remnants of the 4th Regiment and the almost nonexistent 6th Regiment were regrouped on Re Island while the 12th Ranger Group, down to only 500 men, and the few remaining soldiers of the 5th Regiment, were assembled near Da Nang and most were captured when the city fell to the PAVN on 30 March.